Intent to Organize Opens November 1st-December 3rd!

 - Only students enrolled at the CSU campus may vote on issues that come before the student

-- Complete the Intent to Organize Form.
+- Complete the Intent to Organize Form (available during recognition application period).

 - Create a Constitution and Bylaws to govern the organization (constitution template